arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 - The *Matter Controller* is essential for managing devices using the Matter protocol, which ensures interoperability between nodes.
 It handles: commissioning, communication and network management.
 - The *Radio Co-Processor* (RCP) is dedicated to handling Thread network communications, improving efficiency by offloading radio communication tasks.

-The **Arduino Nano Matter** serves as the **RCP**, connected to the **Arduino Nano ESP32** (the Matter Controller) via serial port.
+The **Nano Matter** is the **RCP**, connected to the **Nano ESP32** (the Matter Controller) via serial port.

 ![OpenThread border router architecture](assets/otbr.png)

 ## Goals

-This tutorial main objective is to guide you through the build and configuration of an OpenThread Border Router that will allow you to deploy a Matter network over Thread to integrate Matter devices to your Smart Home system.
+This tutorial's main objective is to guide you through the build and configuration of an OpenThread Border Router.
+This router will allow you to deploy a Matter network over Thread and integrate Matter devices into your Smart Home system.

 - Create an OTBR using Arduino products.
-- Leverage the Nano Matter as a Radio Co-Processor.
+- Leverage the Nano Matter as a Radio Co-Processor (RCP).
 - Use the Nano ESP32 as a Matter Controller.
 - Integrate a smart outlet based on the Nano Matter to your network.